Office chair rugs are a complete must-have for any home or commercial office space.

 - The perfect combination of style and durability, our jute rugs bring home effortless sophistication––perfect...

-- Sleek and functional 0.35” thickness allows for convenient placement in entryways, underneath furniture, and will...
+- Sleek and functional 0.35” pile height allows for convenient placement in entryways, underneath furniture, and...

 Finding the right size rug for your office chair and desk can be a daunting — if not tedious — task.
 With so many options available, making a decision can feel next to impossible.